dev-raj-1729/iit-bhu-mnc.github.io/README.md

 ### Weekly Announcements
 * First PHY102 quiz to be held on saturday (10-11 AM) Rough work to be uploaded in respective PHY102 Tutorials Classroom by 12 Noon.
 Check Physics course site from link for FAQ and further info
-* A Maths tutorial will be held on Dec 6 Sunday 6 PM
+* A Maths tutorial will be held on Dec 6 Sunday 10 AM - 11 AM

 ### Links
 * [IIT (BHU) Official Website](https://iitbhu.ac.in)